backstage/backstage/docs/conf/index.md

 the backend.

-You can validate your configuration against the schema using `backstage-cli config:validate`, and define a schema for your own plugin either using JSON Schema or TypeScript.
+You can validate your configuration against the schema using `backstage-cli config:check`, and define a schema for your own plugin either using JSON Schema or TypeScript.
 For more information, see [Defining Configuration](./defining.md).